Neural gas: Algorithm

 The adaptation step of the neural gas can be interpreted as gradient descent on a cost function.
 By adapting not only the closest feature vector but all of them with a step size decreasing with increasing distance order, compared to (online) k-means clustering a much more robust convergence of the algorithm can be achieved.
 The neural gas model does not delete a node and also does not create new nodes.

+Comparison with SOM

+Compared to self-organized map, the neural gas model does not assume that some vectors are neighbors.
+If two vectors happen to be close together, they would tend to move together, and if two vectors happen to be apart, they would tend to not move together.
+In contrast, in an SOM, if two vectors are neighbors in the underlying graph, then they will always tend to move together, no matter whether the two vectors happen to be neighbors in the Euclidean space.

+The name "neural gas" is because one can imagine it to be what an SOM would be like if there is no underlying graph, and all points are free to move without the bonds that bind them together.

 Variants

 A number of variants of the neural gas algorithm exists in the literature so as to mitigate some of its shortcomings.
 More notable is perhaps Bernd Fritzke's growing neural gas, but also one should mention further elaborations such as the Growing When Required network and also the incremental growing neural gas.
 A performance-oriented approach that avoids the risk of overfitting is the Plastic Neural gas model.

 Growing neural gas

 Fritzke describes the growing neural gas (GNG) as an incremental network model that learns topological relations by using a "Hebb-like learning rule", only, unlike the neural gas, it has no parameters that change over time and it is capable of continuous learning, i.e. learning on data streams.
 GNG has been widely used in several domains, demonstrating its capabilities for clustering data incrementally.
 The GNG is initialized with two randomly positioned nodes which are initially connected with a zero age edge and whose errors are set to 0.
-Since the in the GNG input data is presented sequentially one by one, the following steps are followed at each iteration:
+Since in the GNG input data is presented sequentially one by one, the following steps are followed at each iteration: